Habits support us in daily life by helping us automate our routines.

 A fully stretched, jumping posture brings joy to life and is especially good for your fascia.
 Repeat it as often as it brings you pleasure!

-Varying everyday movements can be really fun!
+Varying everyday movements can reduce wear and tear—and can be a really fun!

 Back to Top